VinieLee/C2ICARE-YOLO/README.md

 ### 📚 Citation

 This work acknowledges the foundational contributions of the research community.
 We thank Zhou et al. for their CARE Transformer [zhou2025care], which inspired our C2ICARE module.
-We also thank Allken, Rosen, Handegard, and Malde for the Deep Vision Fish Dataset [AllkenRosen2020DeepVisionFishDataset] and their deep learning methods for fish identification [10.1093/icesjms/fsab227, https://doi.org/10.1002/gdj3.114].
+We also thank Allken et al. for the Deep Vision Fish Dataset [AllkenRosen2020DeepVisionFishDataset] and their deep learning methods for fish identification.
 If you find our work useful, please cite:

 ```bash
 @article{SilvaAlvarado2026C2ICARE,